 Northstar California Lodging Options

 There are several choices for staying on-site at Northstar.
 When you stay on-site, you can enjoy complimentary overnight ski and board storage in the Village and may have shuttles or Gondola access to the Village.
-You can save money when you book Northstar California lodging through Undercover Tourist.
-You can also book the mid-mountain, ski-up/ski-down Ritz-Carlton Lake Tahoe (as well as the general Lake Tahoe area, including Squaw Valley—about a 20-minute drive) through Undercover Tourist.
+You can save money when you book Northstar California lodging (from a Village loft to a condo or house) through Undercover Tourist.
+The Ritz-Carlton Lake Tahoe is a mid-mountain, ski-in/ski-out location.
+If you are looking to stay in the general North Lake Tahoe area, you can find lodging at Squaw Valley — about a 20-minute drive — or at the lakeside Hyatt Regency Lake Tahoe — 11 miles away — through Undercover Tourist.

 Northstar California Arrival and Parking Tips

-If you are staying off-site and do not have a car, the Tahoe Truckee Area Regional Transit (TART) has hourly busses that run from Crystal bay, Kings Beach and Northstar starting at 6 a.m.
+If you are staying off-site and do not have a car, the Tahoe Truckee Area Regional Transit (TART) has hourly busses that run from Truckee and Kings Beach starting at 6 a.m.
 There are also airport shuttles that take you to the North Lake Tahoe ski resorts.

 Northstar California Child Care

-Northstar offers childcare for non-skiers ages 2 to 6 at Minors Camp.
-There is a free shuttle from the Village to Minors Camp.
-If you are day tripping, you can park at Minors Camp, drop off your tadpole, and take the free shuttle straight to the ski resort.
+Northstar offers childcare for non-skiers ages 2 to 6 near the golf course.
+There is a free shuttle from the Village to the Childcare Center lot.
+If you are day tripping, you can park, drop off your tadpole, and take the free shuttle straight to the ski resort.
+Reserve at least two days in advance and bring immunization records

 Filling up on Northstar California Dining